 JetBrains has a free all products pack for students.

-If you’ve got a .edu email address, you download the award-winning All Products Pack of developer tools from JetBrains!
+If you’ve got an .edu email address, you can download the award-winning All Products Pack of developer tools from JetBrains!
 Click here to see what’s included.

 All students can acquire OneNote and Imagine software (for coding) for free.
 However, students who attend qualifying institutions can download the Microsoft Office suite for free!
 Check it out on their student portal.

-On the Hub is the free software directory you’ve been waiting for.
+On the Hub is the free and discount software directory you’ve been waiting for.

 If you want free software and you don’t want to have to visit 100 different websites to find it, you’ll love On the Hub.
 It collects information about all the software students can get for free!
 Visit their website and find more free software!